 In 2014, I entered an 8 Personal Year of Power (Healing the Karmic Blueprint Chakra – learning assertiveness, generosity and wise investment).
 8 Years are about seeing the big picture.

 Cons: Although the people were lovely, the retreat was not groundbreaking for me.
-Upon reflection, I have realised that I prefer structured training programs to brief intensives.
-I also had concerns regarding the referencing of materials/ handouts.
+Upon reflection, I prefer structured training programs to brief intensives.
+I also had concerns regarding the referencing of materials/ handouts, which were not addressed until some time after the event.
+I studied part of Angela’s Ascension Mastery program, and enjoyed aspects such as the Mind Gems techniques, but did not complete the post-weekend followup for various reasons.

 Cons: There was a lot to learn.
 If you love numerology this will be paradise.
 If you’re a beginner, don’t sweat if it doesn’t all sink in the first time around.
 Take your time.